JohanJacobs/Head_First_Design_Patterns/README.md

 >**Provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higherlevel interface that makes the subsystem easier to use**
 >- Focus on simplifying an interface

+## Chapter 8 - Template Method Pattern
+>**Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure**
+>- Defines the steps of the algorithm, deferring to subclasses for implementation of those steps
+>- Important technique for code reuse
+>- Template class may define concrete methods, abstract methods and hooks
+>- Abstract methods are implemented by subclasses
+>- Hooks are methods that may be overridden in the subclass
+>- Template's primary algorithm method should be declared final to ensure it can not be overridden
+>- Strategy and Template method patterns both encapsulated alorithms,
+>- Strategy by encapsulation Template by inheritance.
+>- Factory Method is a specialization of Template method.

 ## OO Principles

 -  **Encapsulate what varies.**